Shake It Up (American TV series): Casting

+Bella Thorne and Zendaya serve as the series' main central focus duo, CeCe and Rocky.

 In initial casting, Disney searched for two female co-leads.
 Although boasting elaborate credits of prior television experience, including guest starring on Wizards of Waverly Place, Bella Thorne was cast after never dancing professionally before, and took dance classes three times a week to improve.
 Zendaya had theater background prior to her casting, and grew up in theater when her mother worked in the California Shakespeare Theater in Oakland, California.
 Having the same agent that discovered Miley Cyrus, she won the role after several auditions and over 200 other hopefuls.
 On the casting of the two, Judy Taylor, Senior Vice President of Casting for Disney Channel, commented that Zendaya was "completely engaging" with a "great presence" and that Thorne had "high energy" and viewers would "want to get to know her better the instant you meet her."
 One goal was for the two leads to have chemistry working together, and Thorne said of her relationship with Zendaya, "When we first met, there was this energy.
 It was like we were meant to be together."

 Adam Irigoyen was cast as Deuce Martinez Irigoyen credited his family for his success, moving him out to Los Angeles two years prior for him to start his career.
 Irigoyen previously worked on Wizards of Waverly Place.
 Davis Cleveland, whose work included guest appearances on Good Luck Charlie, Zeke and Luther and Hannah Montana, was cast as CeCe's younger brother, Flynn.

 Roshon Fegan, who co-starred in both Camp Rock films, was cast as Rocky's older brother Ty.
 In the recurring role of Gary Wilde, R. Brandon Johnson was cast the day before the pilot and began taping the next day.
 Kenton Duty was cast as Gunther, after four audition attempts.
 Stefanie Scott was originally cast as Gunther's twin sister Tinka, but Disney Channel decided to cast her as Lexi on A.N.T.
 Farm instead.
 Casting for Tinka ran again and Caroline Sunshine landed the role after canceling plans for a family vacation so she could audition.
 The brother/sister duo of Gunther and Tinka is said to be inspired by Ryan and Sharpay Evans of Disney's High School Musical series.

 Some notable celebrity guest-stars are Renée Taylor, Chris Trousdale, Ben Savage, John D'Aquino, Anneliese van der Pol, Kent Boyd and Cat Deeley of So You Think You Can Dance and America's Best Dance Crew contestants: Jabbawockeez (season 1 winners), Breaks8 (season 1), Quest Crew (season 3 winners), Poreotics (season 5 winners), Jungle Boogie (season 5), Saltare (season 5), IaMmE Crew (season 6 winners), ICONic Boyz (season 6 runners-up), Instant Noodles (season 6), Elektrolytes (season 7 winners) and Beat Freaks (season 3 runners-up).